Tyler-OBrien/workers-health-checks/readme.md

 ### Getting Started:

-Enable D1 & AE on your account.
+Enable D1, Analytics Engine, and Durable Objects on your account.
+This will required Workers Paid.

 ### Create Database:
 ```